theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.7:
+- Added fast forward for games for boring AI or replays

 1.5.4.6:
 - Fixed bug with chat input while chat window not open
 - Different button mappings for menu and ingame